Vehicle Market Value Calculator: How to calculate the true market price for your car or find out how much a car is worth.

 What Affects Vehicle Market Value?

-2. Car depreciation is usually the biggest factor that affects the resale value of any car.
+- Car depreciation is usually the biggest factor affecting resale values, especially lesser-known brands.
 The amount is usually related to the supply and demand of that particular make, model and even colour.

-3. Buying habits have changed enormously resulting in smaller cars or city cars becoming more popular than traditional larger family cars.
-Like the Aussie Falcon or Commodore.
+- Buying habits have changed enormously resulting in smaller cars or city cars becoming more popular than traditional larger family cars.

 Now when you’re buying a used car the seller is usually asking the price he/she owes the lender or finance company.
 No law against that and not what the car is worth.
 The good news is calculating a true market value for a used car is easy if you follow this simple formula and do your research.
 You will have your used car price guide.